-Orthosports is a professional association of Orthopaedic surgeons in Sydney, Australia who specialize in joint replacement, arthroscopic and reconstructive surgery.
+Orthosports is a professional association of Orthopaedic surgeons in Sydney, Australia who specialise in joint replacement, arthroscopic and reconstructive surgery.
 This includes total hip replacement, total knee replacement, ACL reconstruction, arthroscopic shoulder surgery, open shoulder surgery, spine surgery, foot and ankle surgery, elbow surgery, hand surgery, paediatric, trauma and fracture management and many other subspecialist Orthopaedic procedures.

 Orthosports includes sports and exercise medicine physicians who are dedicated to promoting excellence in the treatment of musculoskeletal disorders in both adults and children.